clicon/clixon-docs/snmp.rst

 MIB registration
 ================

+Note: smidump 0.5 is the lowest known version of smidump which can be used to produce proper YANG specifications.

 Clixon will register MIBs using YANG specifications.
 To achive this the MIB must first be converted to YANG format using for example the